calvinalkan/better-wordpress-hooks/README.md

 - a `[ CallbackClass::class, 'method' ]` combination, where ``method`` needs to be static in order to not cause deprecation errors.
 - a `[ new CallbackClass(), 'method' ]` combination, where the handling class is already instantiated.
-This is the most common way in combination with adding hooks in the constructor like this:
+This is the most commonly used way in combination with adding hooks in the constructor:

 ```php
  class CallbackCLass {